mandraga/solarmining/DOCUMENTATION.md

          -d '{ "worker_ids": [ 125 ], "data": { "command": "shutdown", "data": {} }}'
 ```

-### Suspending a miner if your systen has it, not like octominers 9
+### Suspending a miner if your system has it, not like octominers 9

 ```
 systemctl suspend